dschuurman/archie-pi/README.md

 **ARCHIE** is an acronym for **A**nother **R**emote **C**ommunity **H**otspot for **I**nstruction
 and **E**ducation for use with the Raspberry **Pi**.

-The ARCHIE Pi implements an offline web server that can be used to deliver enducational content in remote locations where no internet access is available.
-Using a variety of open-source software (such as Linux, nginx, and hostapd), this platform provides an "internet in a box" in the form of an open wi-fi access point that can accessed by locally connected web browsers.
+The ARCHIE Pi implements an offline web server that can be used to deliver educational content in remote locations where no internet access is available.
+Using a variety of open-source software (such as Linux, nginx, and hostapd), this platform provides an "internet in a box" in the form of an open wi-fi access point that can be accessed by locally connected web browsers.
-This access point runs a local web server which can be used to deliver educational content, including a wide variety of creative commons content such as Wikipedia and Project Gutenberg.
+This access point uses a local web server to deliver educational content which may include a wide variety of creative commons content such as Wikipedia and Project Gutenberg.

 The idea behind the ARCHIE Pi is not novel.
 The word *another* is included in the acronym to acknowledge that it was inspired by other projects, particularly the